Homosexual law reform

 English reform

-England did not seriously reconsider the laws about homosexual activity for 70 years.
+England did not seriously reconsider the laws about homosexual activity for another 70 years.
 In 1957 the Wolfenden Report called for, among other things, the decriminalisation of consensual sex between males over the age of 21 under certain circumstances.
 The recommendations, considered too controversial, were shelved.

 New Zealand: mid-century challenge and reform

 The Dorian Society (1962–88) was the first New Zealand organisation for homosexual men.
 It was primarily a social club and avoided political action.
-In 1963 it took the first step towards law reform by forming a legal subcommittee that collected books and other resources.
+In 1963 it took the first steps towards law reform by forming a legal subcommittee that collected books and other resources.
 It also provided legal advice to its members.
-In 1967 it sought advice from the English Homosexual Law Reform Society and Albany Trust on the legislative changes occurring there.
+By 1967 it sought advice from the English Homosexual Law Reform Society and Albany Trust on the legislative changes occurring there.
 This led to a New Zealand society dedicated to law reform.
 Its first project was a petition, signed by 75 prominent citizens, presented to (and rejected by) Parliament in 1968.

 The Wolfenden Association